softwareshinobi/softwareshinobi/readme.md

 I design, code, test, document, and deploy software things.

+--

+Should you be inclined, check out my stuff to learn more about me and what I do and what I've created.

+www.allmylinks.com/software-shinobi

 ## What I Do / How I Help

 Eum dolor amet qui ipsam architecto id accusantium dolorum.